 On today’s date in 1990, the Canadian Space Agency Act officially came into effect to create the Canadian Space Agency (CSA), the organization committed to leading the development and application of space knowledge for the benefit of Canadians and humanity.

 Throughout the 1980s, a variety of groundbreaking space-related activities compelled the Canadian government to promote the Canadian Space Agency Act, which came into effect on Dec.
-14, 1990 after receiving royal assent on May 10, 1990.
+14, 1990, after receiving royal assent on May 10 of that year.

 In 2014, the Royal Canadian Mint issued a $20 Fine silver coin marking the 25th anniversary of the CSA.
 The half-ounce silver coin features an achromatic hologram that brings the CSA’s work to life.
 The coin was unveiled at the International Astronautical Congress 2014 held at the Metro Toronto Convention Centre.

 “Whether they are flying among the stars or planted firmly on the ground, the Mint takes great pride in commemorating Canada’s diverse and remarkable achievements,” said Marc Brûlé, then-interim president and CEO of the Mint.
 “This special coin features exceptional holographic technology which is a fitting tribute to the CSA, as it has been synonymous with innovation since 1989.”

 The coin’s reverse design features an achromatic hologram of a Canadian astronaut floating weightlessly above Earth.
 The astronaut is anchored to a foot restraint on Canadarm2, which bears the Canada wordmark.
 In the distance we see the cloud-mottled blue surface of Earth, backed by the black depths of space.